Skip to main content

 The current sequence is:

-3. Harden v1 watch/model-loop examples against real production workloads.
+3. Harden watch/model-loop/execution examples against real production workloads.

 4. Add public support, rate-limit, and error-handling commitments before GA.

-No live trading, browser runtime, MCP runtime, or broad /api/tools aliasing is part of the current alpha roadmap.
+Browser runtime, MCP runtime, or broad /api/tools aliasing is not part of the current SDK roadmap.